 - a.
 The following uses and their accessory uses are permitted outright: - b.
 A single-family dwelling, or a manufactured home subject to Section 408. - c.
 Day care Home. - d.
 Crop cultivation, except marijuana production or any type of marijuana business, or farm gardens. - e.
 Raising of livestock, subject to Section 407. - f.
 Limited Home Occupation, pursuant to Section 410.1. - g.
 Non-residential accessory buildings such as pole barns, garages, shops, riding arenas, animal barns, hay storage, etc. that will be accessory and subordinate to an existing residence on the same parcel.
-No semi-trailers, shipping containers or converted manufactured dwellings shall be permitted or used for onsite storage purposes. - h.
-Personal exempt wind energy facilities. - B. [O-037-10]
+No semi-trailers or converted manufactured dwellings shall be permitted or used for onsite storage purposes.
+Shipping containers shall be painted in earth tones, painted to match nearby structures, or finished in natural wood or any siding that matches the dwelling and shall be limited to two containers per parcel with a minimum 30-foot setback from adjacent dwellings.

-C. Administrative Uses.
+h.
+Personal exempt wind energy facilities [O-037-10]

-- a.
+- B. Administrative Uses. - a.
 The following uses and their accessory uses may be approved by the Planning Director under the Administrative Review procedures in Section 903.4 if found to comply with the listed criteria: - b.
 Home Occupation, subject to compliance with the standards and criteria in Section 410. - c.
 Temporary medical hardship dwelling, subject to compliance with the standards and criteria in Section 422.3. - d.
 Utility and communication facilities, subject to Site Plan Review in accordance with Section 414.
 Approval of a wireless communication tower is also subject to the requirements of Section 427.

-- e.
-Small Wind Energy Systems subject to compliance with section 431 of this Ordinance. - D. [O-037-10] - E. Conditional Uses - a.
+e.
+Small Wind Energy Systems subject to compliance with section 431 of this Ordinance.

+- C. Conditional Uses - a.
 The following uses and their accessory uses may be approved by the Planning Commission following a public hearing in accordance with the procedures in Section - b.
-903.5 if found to comply with the conditional use criteria in Section 602: - F. Public buildings, structures and uses. - G. Church, grange, cemetery, community center, school and similar uses. - H. Uses not permitted: - 1.
+903.5 if found to comply with the conditional use criteria in Section 602: - D. Public buildings, structures and uses. - E. Church, grange, cemetery, community center, school and similar uses. - F. Uses not permitted: - 1.
 Marijuana production - 2.
 Marijuana wholesale - 3.
 Marijuana processing - 4.
 Marijuana research - 5.
 Marijuana lab testing - 6.
-Marijuana retail - I. Minimum Lot Size: The minimum lot size for new parcels shall be two acres. - J. Setback Requirements: Buildings shall be located a minimum of 12 feet from any property line abutting a road right-of-way, and a minimum of 8 feet from any other property line. - K. Stream Setback: All structures, buildings or similar permanent fixtures shall be sited in a manner that complies with the riparian protection standards of Section 419, if applicable. - L. Dimensional Standards: The following dimensional standards shall apply: - a.
+Marijuana retail - G. Minimum Lot Size: The minimum lot size for new parcels shall be two acres. - H. Setback Requirements: Buildings shall be located a minimum of 12 feet from any property line abutting a road right-of-way, and a minimum of 8 feet from any other property line. - I. Stream Setback: All structures, buildings or similar permanent fixtures shall be sited in a manner that complies with the riparian protection standards of Section 419, if applicable. - J. Dimensional Standards: The following dimensional standards shall apply: - a.
 Lot Coverage.
 The main building and accessory buildings shall not cover in excess of 60 percent of the total lot area. - b.
 Height.
 No building or structure shall be erected or enlarged to exceed thirty-five i.
-(35) feet in height, except as authorized by Section 504. - M. Outdoor Lighting: Outdoor lighting shall comply with the standards in Section 405. - N. Fire Safety Standards: All new construction shall comply with the fire safety standards in Section 426.
+(35) feet in height, except as authorized by Section 504. - K. Outdoor Lighting: Outdoor lighting shall comply with the standards in Section 405. - L. Fire Safety Standards: All new construction shall comply with the fire safety standards in Section 426.